Sabah is a Malaysian state in the northern part of Borneo

 Negritos were the first inhabitants, some 25.000 years ago.

 the 7th century Sabah was part of the Bruneian Empire

 In the second world war Sabah saw its fair share of fighting and japanese atrocities,

 culminating in the infamous POW death marches to Ranau

 We went there in August 2004 to experience the jungle of Borneo

-and its abundant wildlife, in particular the Orangutans at Sepilok and the long-nosed Proboscis Monkeys that roam in the Kinabatangan
+and its abundant wildlife, in particular the Orangutans at Sepilok and the long-nosed Proboscis Monkeys that roam in the Kina

-We topped it of with a couple of relaxed days at a top resort in Kota Kinabalu.
+We topped it off with a couple of relaxed days at a top resort in Kota Kinabalu.